Improvement of Wu's logarithmic Sobolev inequality via the Poisson-F\"ollmer process: The Poisson-F ollmer process

 \subsection{The Poisson-F\"ollmer process}

-Fix $T>0$, and let $\mu:=f\pi_T$ be a positive probability measure on $\N$ with $f$ bounded.
-Klartag and Lehec \cite{Klartag_Lehec}, building on and specializing the work of Budhiraja, Dupuis, and Maroulas \cite{MR2841073}, constructed a stochastic counting process $(X_t)_{t\in [0,T]}$ such that $X_T\sim \mu$.
-We will describe the process briefly and refer to \cite{Klartag_Lehec} for a complete description.
+We now turn to the construction and properties of the Poisson-F\"ollmer process.
+Fix $T>0$, and let $\mu:=f\pi_T$ be a positive probability measure on $\N$.
+Klartag and Lehec \cite{Klartag_Lehec}, building on and specializing the work of Budhiraja, Dupuis, and Maroulas \cite{MR2841073}, constructed a stochastic counting process $(X_t)_{t\in [0,T]}$ such that $X_T\sim \mu$, whenever $f$ is bounded or log-concave\footnote{The work \cite{Klartag_Lehec} considered the case when $f$ is bounded, and in \cite{lopez2024poisson} it was shown that boundedness can be replaced by log-concavity.}.
+We will describe the process briefly and refer to \cite{Klartag_Lehec, lopez2024poisson} for a complete description.
 We let $(\Omega,\mathcal F,\PP)$ be the underlying probability space on which the following random variables are defined.
-We let $N$ be a Poisson point process on $[0,T]\times \R_{\ge 0}$ with Lebesgue intensity measure.
-Then $N(F)$, for a Borel set $F\subset [0,T]\times \R_{\ge 0}$, is a Poisson random variable with intensity equal to the Lebesgue measure of $F$.
+We let $N$ be a Poisson point process on $[0,T]\times (0,\infty)$ with Lebesgue intensity measure.
+Then $N(F)$, for a Borel set $F\subset [0,T]\times (0,\infty)$, is a Poisson random variable with intensity equal to the Lebesgue measure of $F$.
 For $t\in [0,T]$ we let $\mathcal F_t$ be the sigma-algebra generated by the following collection of random variables,

 The collection $(\mathcal F_t)_{t\in [0,T]}$ is a filtration, and we say that a stochastic process $(\lambda_t)_{t\in [0,T]}$, where $\lambda_t:\Omega\to\R$, is \emph{predictable}, if the function $(t,\omega)\mapsto \lambda_t(\omega)$ is measurable with respect to the sigma-algebra $\sigma(\{(s,t]\times B: s\le t\le T, B\in\mathcal F_s\})$.
 Let $(\lambda_t)_{t\in [0,T]}$ be a predictable, nonnegative, and bounded stochastic process.
 Define